DrBlokmeister/Home_Assistant_Integration/README.md

 ## Contributing
 - Feature requests and bug reports are welcome!
 Please open an issue on GitHub
 - Pull requests are encouraged
-- Join the [Discord server](https://discord.com/invite/eRUHt4u5CZ) to discuss ideas and get help
+- Join the [Discord server](https://discord.com/invite/eRUHt4u5CZ) to discuss ideas and get help.